 Most people are aware of and sensitive to the ways with which they prefer to be communicated.
-Many people find this section to be extremely accurate and important.
-Read each statement and identify 3 or 4 statements that are most important to you.
-We recommend highlighting the most important "DO's" and provide a listing to those who communicate with you most frequently.
+Many people find this section to be extremely accurate and important for enhanced interpersonal communication.
+This page provides other people with a list of things to DO when communicating with Jeff.
+Read each statement and identify the 3 or 4 statements which are most important to him.
+We recommend highlighting the most important "DO's" and provide a listing to those who communicate with Jeff most frequently.